 The new condition of painting was quiet and detached; it was cool, in a way that empirical and impulsive painting could never be.
 It was devised deliberately, with much labor.
 Discussing the picture Matisse explained why: "I painted it in plain flat colors because I wanted to base the quality of the picture on a harmony of all the colors in their plainness.
 I tried to replace the vibrato with a more expressive, more direct harmony, simple and frank enough to provide me with a restful surface."

-16 been thinking of the turn of the century or of 1905, "when I never left my paintings hanging on the wall, because they reminded me of moments of nervous excitement, and I did not care to see them again when I was quiet."
-17 The need for harmonious quietness preoccupied him continually.
+The early fauve style, like the paintings of five years before, had been found wanting in the quality that Matisse most needed from art: calme.
+"There was a time," he wrote later, and he may have been thinking of the turn of the century or of 1905, "when I never left my paintings hanging on the wall, because they reminded me of moments of nervous excitement, and I did not care to see them again when I was quiet."
+The need for harmonious quietness preoccupied him continually.
 When he began to paint, as he remembered in old age, what meant most to him was that "then I was free, solitary, and quiet."
-25